 The main objective of the project was to improve the management of diversity in the classroom and especially in classrooms with an increased number of children with refugee/ migrant or minority background in their school environment.

-The first specific objective of the project is to support teachers and educators that are teaching in multicultural schools (school with an increased number of children with refugee/ migrant/ minority background) to develop their skills in order to promote effectively in the classroom.
-The second specific objective is the improvement of the social inclusion of children with refugee/ migrant or minority background in their classroom and in the society more generally.
-The project will focus both in elementary and secondary schools.
+The first specific objective of the project was to support teachers and educators that are teaching in multicultural schools (school with an increased number of children with refugee/ migrant/ minority background) to develop their skills in order to promote effectively in the classroom.
+The second specific objective was the improvement of the social inclusion of children with refugee/ migrant or minority background in their classroom and in the society more generally.
+The project focused both in elementary and secondary schools.

 The improvement of teachers’ intercultural competences, including valuing and adapting to diversity as well as being culturally self-aware are key to effectively teaching diverse pupils (European Commission 2015b).
 The report suggests also that: